 In addition to being creepy and crawly, spiders come with a few risks.
 While most spiders we see on Long Island rarely bite, for some people, serious reactions can occur, especially if allergies or a weakened immune system are present.

 Need some tips on keeping Long Island’s most common spiders out of your home?
 Keep reading!

-Common Spiders Found on Long Island
+Types of Spiders on Long Island

+Inside Long Island homes, wolf spiders are most commonly found in areas such as basements, crawl spaces, or garages in areas where other insects are likely to be found.
 Rumor has it that you can see a wolf spider’s silvery blue-green eyes staring back at you at night.
 Shine a flashlight held next to your head at the same level as your eyes.
 Look out onto your backyard.
 You might see some eyes looking back at you.

-Sac Spiders don’t make large webs.
+Inside homes, sac spiders gravitate toward baseboards, ceilings, windows, door frames, and on furniture, but unlike some spider species, sac spiders don’t make large webs.
 Their webs are strictly made for sleeping or rearing their young.
 These tiny yellow spiders can bite.
 Their bites can leave itchy sores that are slow to heal.
 They are the only spiders in New York that are moderately poisonous to humans.

 For help with spiders in your home, call or text Suburban Exterminating at (516) 864-6900 or (631) 864-6900 today!